NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       az group create --subscription $SUBSCRIPTION_ID -l $LOCATION -n ${APP_NAME:-nrf-asset-tracker}

-   Currently, it is not possible to create Active Directory B2C and application through the ARM template (see `GitHub issue <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/issues/1>`_).
+#.
+Create an Azure Active Directory B2C: currently, it is not possible to create Active Directory B2C and application through the ARM template (see `GitHub issue <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/issues/1>`_).
    You must follow the instructions in the `tutorial for registering a web application in Azure Active Directory B2C <https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=applications>`_ and create a B2C tenant and an application.
    Use ``http://localhost:3000/`` (for local development) and ``https://${APP_NAME:-nrf-asset-tracker}app.z16.web.core.windows.net/`` as the redirect URLs.